Hot Holiday Drink Recipe: The Coffee Float

-Who says I can’t have ice cream treats in the winter?
-Of course I can!
+Who says we can’t have ice cream treats in the winter?
+Of course we can!
 In a restaurant I can succumb to my milkshake craving and order an extra thick malted.
 I can even defy a drafty December and whip out my blender at home.
 However, I don’t think I would serve an icy treat to company in the winter.
 I want to offer them something warm and welcoming.
 But don’t worry.
-I think I’ve found a way to get my ice cream fix even when I have friends over: I serve them this hot holiday drink!
+I think I’ve found a way to get my ice cream fix even when I have friends over: I serve them this hot holiday drink recipe!

-It’s my newest favorite holiday drink: The Coffee Float.
+It’s my newest favorite hot holiday drink recipe: The Coffee Float.